Department of Finance

 MAT 1053, MAT 1133, and ECO 2023 may be used to satisfy both Core Curriculum requirements and Common Body of Knowledge (CBK) requirements.

 All degrees in the Carlos Alvarez College of Business require 120 hours.
-If students elect to take a course that satisfies both a Core and CACOB requirement, students may need to take an additional course to meet the 120 hours.
+If students elect to take a course that satisfies both a Core and ACOB requirement, students may need to take an additional course to meet the 120 hours.

 For a complete listing of courses that satisfy the Core Curriculum requirements, see Core Curriculum Component Area Requirements.